16

 I think the term "geographic Palestine" would serve the purpose of referencing the area under the discussion, without enabling what is essentially a dog whistle for denying Israel's right to exist.

 • Historical Macedonia is split between primarily Greece and Macedonia in the same way.
 Don't think stating that implies anything about sovereignty claims.
 Regardless I changed the phrasing.
 Hope you like it better now.
-May 26, 2022 at 12:12
+Commented May 26, 2022 at 12:12

 • @BjörnLindqvist I am not sure how to phrase this without potentially sounding patronizing.
 I apologize in advance if that is how this will come off, but anyone familiar with the details of the Palestinian Israeli conflict will probably agree that a lot of it is semantic.
 These descriptions end up ginning up people so much that they actually kill people because of them.
 Unless the same dynamic exists between Greece and Macedonia, it's not as important.